TimDAnderson/TimDAnderson/README.md

 - 🔭 I’m currently working on a number of full stack applications
-- 🌱 I’m starting new projects in TypeScript
+- 🌱 I’m starting all new projects in TypeScript
 - 💬 Ask me about my .gif creator and other depoloyed apps.
 Spolier: I'm converting video with FFMPEG then uploading to an S3 bucket
 - 📫 Email: me@TimDAnderson.com